JetBrains/requirements/README.md

 * Opening packages in a browser (Ctrl + click)
 * Reformat file

+## Actions

+* Install All packages

 ## Code Inspections

 PyCharm, and other products if the Python plugin is installed:

 * Check if packages are installed
 * Checking package versions
+* Check for duplicate definitions

 All IDEs:

 * Check if there are files to which there is a link
-* Check for duplicate definitions

 ## Quick fixes

 PyCharm, and other products if the Python plugin is installed:

 * Install package
+* Remove duplicate

 ## TODO